Fully nonlinear dead-core systems

 Then, by Lemma \ref{comparison}, we deduce

 Thus, for a fixed point $x\in\R^n$, choosing $R$ large enough and using \eqref{radius}, we conclude that either $u(x)=0$ or $v(x)=0$, i.e.,

 The latter implies

 Suppose there exists $y\in\R^n$ such that $u(y)>0$.
 Since $u$ is continuous, then it remains positive in a neighborhood of $y$.
 From \eqref{uv} we obtain $v=0$ in that neighborhood.
-On the other hand, from \eqref{extracondition} we have $0=G(0,y)\ge u^q_+$, which implies that $u(y)=0$, a contradiction. \end{proof} \begin{remark} Observe that the constant on the right hand side of \eqref{asymptotic} is sharp.
-Indeed, for the pair of functions $(\tilde{u},\tilde{v})$ defined above, one has equality in \eqref{asymptotic}, but neither $\tilde{u}$ nor $\tilde{v}$ is not identically zero. \end{remark}
+On the other hand, from \eqref{extracondition} we have $0=G(0)\ge u^q_+$, which implies that $u(y)=0$, a contradiction. \end{proof} \begin{remark} Observe that the constant on the right-hand side of \eqref{asymptotic} is sharp.
+Indeed, for the pair of functions $(\tilde{u},\tilde{v})$ defined above, one has equality in \eqref{asymptotic}, but neither $\tilde{u}$ nor $\tilde{v}$ is identically zero. \end{remark}

 \textbf{Acknowledgments.} DJA is partially supported by CNPq and grant 2019/0014 Paraiba State Research Foundation (FAPESQ).
-He thanks Centre for Mathematics of the University of Coimbra (CMUC) and the Abdus Salam International Centre for Theoretical Physics (ICTP) for great hospitality during his research visits.
-RT is partially supported by FCT - Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P., through projects PTDC/MAT-PUR/28686/2017 and UTAP-EXPL/MAT/0017/2017, as well as by the Centre for Mathematics of the University of Coimbra - UIDB/00324/2020, funded by the Portuguese Government through FCT/MCTES.
-RT thanks Department of Mathematics of the Universidade Federal da Para\'iba (UFPB) for hospitality and great working conditions during his research visit.
+He thanks the Centre for Mathematics of the University of Coimbra (CMUC) and the Abdus Salam International Centre for Theoretical Physics (ICTP) for great hospitality during his research visits.
+RT was partially supported by the King Abdullah University of Science and Technology (KAUST), by the Centre for Mathematics of the University of Coimbra (funded by the Portuguese Government through FCT/MCTES, DOI 10.54499/UIDB/00324/2020), and by FCT, DOI 10.54499/2022.02357.CEECIND/CP1714/CT0001.
+RT thanks the Department of Mathematics of the Universidade Federal da Para\'iba (UFPB) for hospitality and great working conditions during his research visit.